appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 - **Appcircle Support**: Contact [**Appcircle Slack support**](https://slack.appcircle.io/) for personalized assistance with your specific issues.

-- **User Documentation**: Refer to the Appcircle user documentation for detailed guides and troubleshooting tips for Publish Module.
+- **Technical Documentation**: Refer to the Appcircle user documentation for detailed guides and troubleshooting tips for Publish Module.